A message to our readers

 I've received a number of emails recently from people who have gone to resorts in search of relaxation and found themselves amongst families and honeymooners.
 In every case they said that they were probably perceived as a little odd.
 They didn't regret going, however, in the future, they would be a little more careful in their choice of resort.

-This is why I’m writing this post.
-It’s about solo vacations, or, as they are better known in the travel industry, single vacations.
+This is why I'm writing this post.
+It's about great single vacation options.

 But how do you find vacations–real, relaxing vacations–for singles?